Play on Pedals offers three different training opportunities:

-Once a month The Glasgow Bike Station offers a half day basic bike maintenance and bike safety course.
-The Bike Station certificate covers aspects of bike maintenance up to and beyond the Blue Award given through Velotech.
+Bike for Good offers a half day basic bike maintenance and bike safety course.
+The certificate covers aspects of bike maintenance up to and beyond the Blue Award given through Velotech.

 At the end of the course you will be able to: